8. Academic integrity

 You must not allow anyone access to the work you have prepared for evaluation, whether in a test, examination, or assignment, etc. You are the only one who should receive credit for what you know, unless prior agreement has been reached with the faculty that group work (and group credit) is allowed.
 Therefore, publishing work on a public repository (ex.
 Course Hero) is prohibited.

-Self-plagiarism is the resubmission of previous work from another course or from the same course if you are repeating a course, or portions thereof without the permission of the current faculty.
-You should be aware that plagiarism or self-plagiarism of any part of a work is academic misconduct; there is no partial responsibility or penalty.
-To avoid plagiarism/self-plagiarism, every source of information must be identified and properly documented according to an established writing convention determined by the faculty, for example, American Psychological Association (APA) style.
+Plagiarism of any part of a work is a breach of academic integrity; there is no partial responsibility.
+To avoid plagiarism, every source of information must be identified and properly documented according to an established writing convention determined by your faculty, for example, Georgian College Library Citation Guidelines, American Psychological Association (APA) style.
 Faculty have the right to request that you submit your work for electronic text matching and may ask you to submit proof of paper development, including your notes and drafts.

-8.2.4 Facilitating academic misconduct
+8.2.4 Facilitating a breach of academic integrity

 8.2.5 Impersonation